Castle Recording Laboratory: Tulane Hotel

-Notable artists

-Hank Williams recorded his first demos at Castle Recording on December 11, 1946, and went on to record almost exclusively at Castle for his entire career.
+Between 1947 and 1955 the Castle Recording Laboratory produced close to half of the songs on the country music charts.
+Hank Williams recorded his first demos at Castle Recording on December 11, 1946, and went on to record almost exclusively at Castle while it was in operation.

-Paul Cohen and Owen Bradley recorded artists like Ernest Tubb, Red Foley, Kitty Wells, and Webb Pierce at Castle Recording before Bradley went on to co-found Quonset Hut Studio.
+Paul Cohen and Owen Bradley recorded artists like Ernest Tubb, Red Foley, and Webb Pierce at Castle Recording before Bradley went on to co-found Bradley Studios.
+In May, 1952, Kitty Wells recorded "It Wasn't God Who Made Honky Tonk Angels" at Castle Studio.
+The song became the first No. 1 Billboard country hit for a solo woman artist.